reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

    ![](./media2/lab13img26.png)

-1. Save a copy of the values for the **Repository** and **Tag** properties.
+1. Save a copy of the Image URI.

-    To copy the values, you can click on the **Copy to clipboard** button located to the right of the displayed values.

-    You will need the Repository and Tag names to pull down this specific version of the Docker image for the custom IoT Edge Module to run in an IoT Edge Device.

     The format of the Docker image Repository and Tag names combined will be in the following format:

     ```text
-    <repository-name>:<tag>
+    <registry-name>/<repository-name>:<tag>
     ```

-    Here's an example of a full Docker image name for the **objectcountingmodule** IoT Edge Module:
+    Here's an example of a full Docker image URI for the **objectcountingmodule** IoT Edge Module:

     ```text
-    objectcountingmodule:0.0.1-amd64
+    acraz220training1440646/objectcountingmodule:1.4
     ```

 ### Task 2: Configure an IoT Edge device to use the module